 Want to know how to become a dental hygienist?
 You need to hold an associates degree or diploma to qualify as a dental hygienist.
 The degree or diploma must be accredited by the Commission on Dental Accreditation of Canada.

 One of the best schools you can join is Southern Ontario Dental College.
-Not only is it fully licensed and accredited by regulatory bodies.
-But we offer dental hygiene programs Level I and II.
+It is fully licensed and accredited by regulatory bodies see our courses we offer here dental hygiene programs.

 We also offer extensive hands-on experience.